Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## lib_sf_error_state

-Let's dive in and take a close look at the contents of this shared library.
+Let's take a look at the contents of this shared library.

 We extracted out the global variable containing error handling state and functions to work with it into an implementation file `sf_error_state.c` with corresponding header file `sf_error_state.h` [^11].